Nandy2325/DataStreamX/README.md

 # DataStreamX
-Full Stack Enterprise System using Spring Boot + React.js + MYSQL
+Built a full-stack music streaming application using React.js frontend and Spring Boot backend, featuring song playback, cover art display, and a complete REST API for managing music data.
 ## Note
 Media assets (images/audio) are not included in this repository due to file size.